 All free accounts will get the update no later than 2 months from now.

-In MailerLite, you always had one list per account.
-This means each subscriber appears just once in your account.
-So you don’t have to pay double for the same subscriber.
-It stays the same.
+In MailerLite, you’ve always had one list per account.
+This means each subscriber has been counted only once in your account.
+So you never had to pay double for the same subscriber.
+This stays the same.

 However, you were not able to access the whole list in one place, because of the groups – you could only check one group at a time.